 - Erin (Dunn) Muir

 Erin Muir is a founding co-chair of Flagler’s Folly Society (FFS), a member organization of the Foundation, formed in 2015 to promote the mission to preserve and share the history of the Upper Keys.
 The membership is geared toward young professionals and those interested in a part philanthropic/part social member organization.
-A graduate of Coral Shores High School, Muir currently serves as the campaign manager for the Campaign to Re-elect State Rep. Holly Raschein.
-She has served as legislative aide to Rep. Raschein since 2012.
+A graduate of Coral Shores High School, Muir serves as legislative aide to State Rep. Holly Raschein since 2012.
 Prior to returning home to Tavernier where she grew up, Muir worked in the not-for-profit field.
 In addition to the FFS, she is the chair of the Florida Keys Healthy Start Coalition, an advisory member with the Florida Keys Council of the Arts, founding board member of Elite Dance of the Keys, a trustee of the Historical Preservation Society of the Upper Keys, and a member of the Mariners Hospital Young Philanthropists of Baptist Health.
 She also is a graduate of Leadership Monroe, Class XXIII.
 She earned a bachelor’s degree in political science from the Honors College at the University of Florida.
 Continuing her education at UF, she received a master’s degree in public affairs in 2009.
-She lives in Tavernier with husband Sam Muir, a nuclear engineer at Turkey Point.
+She lives in Tavernier with husband Sam Muir, a nuclear engineer at Turkey Point, and their baby Violet.

 - Click to see directors bios